AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

 Notes
 -----------------

-    1. As a wrapper abstraction for a USART, package :ada:`Serial_IO` is still more hardware-specific than absolutely necessary, as reflected in the parameters' types for procedure :ada:`Initialize` and the corresponding record component types.
+As a wrapper abstraction for a USART, package :ada:`Serial_IO` is still more hardware-specific than absolutely necessary, as reflected in the parameters' types for procedure :ada:`Initialize` and the corresponding record component types.
 We could use the Hardware Abstraction Layer (HAL) to further isolate the hardware dependencies, but that doesn't affect the idiom expression itself.

-    2. We use the
-       `Ada Drivers Library (ADL) <https://github.com/AdaCore/Ada_Drivers_Library>`_
-       extensively in the IO example.

 Bibliography